CanaryGen/NodeDB/README.md

 - **Authentication**: Secure your data with basic HTTP authentication for all operations.
 - **CRUD Operations**: Perform Create, Read, Update, and Delete operations on your data.
 - **File-Based Storage**: Data is stored in a plain text file for simplicity.
+- **Rate Limiting**: Limits the number of requests from an IP to prevent abuse.
+- **CORS Support**: Allows cross-origin requests for easier integration with front-end applications.
+- **Input Validation**: Ensures that the data being sent to the server is in the correct format.

 ## Prerequisites